TwoBitCliff/Jifs_Craft_Cider/README.md

 ### Content

-All content has been written or created by the author.
+1. The dataset for the products was sourced from https://www.kaggle.com/ and then amended to fit the projects needs.

+1. The blog post was inspired and adapted from this guide: https://djangocentral.com/building-a-blog-application-with-django/

+1. For help with the refund form, this guide was used: https://www.youtube.com/watch?v=PJkV76KTZqk

 ### Media

-1. The background image was sourced from pixabay.
+1. The background image was sourced here: https://www.pexels.com/photo/wood-people-alcohol-drink-5537790/

 1. The product images were sourced from google images, and the url's are saved to each product.